bees1245/Holy-Bible-XML-Format/README.md

 * `--no-report` and `--emit-json` – suppress the textual report and emit a JSON payload instead.
 * `--emit-data-bundle PATH` – create a machine-learning friendly bundle with prompts and completions.
 * `--language-code CODE` – force a specific language profile (otherwise the model auto-detects per token).
+* `--exclude-language CODE` – exclude specific language codes (for example, legacy or secret scripts) and fall back to the default profile while still noting the absence in the analysis output.
 * `--list-languages` – print the available language profiles (covering Latin, Greek, Cyrillic, Arabic, Hebrew, Devanagari, Hangul, and Kana scripts) and exit.

 Every textual report opens with a **silent writing title** section: for each